 Liquidity:

 The liquidity section ensures that the firm is performing its financial commitments efficiently and has adequate cash flows.
 Treasury groups are usually on the lookout for the company’s net profit.
-The Finance department is well-versed in handling the organization’s financial condition and monetary reserves, which include current liabilities, outstanding, and stocks.
+The Finance department is well-versed in handling the organisation’s financial condition and monetary reserves, which include current liabilities, outstanding, and stocks.

 Reporting: